FlamingLeo/MolSim/README.md

 -m       : Automatically generates documentation after successful compilation.
 Incompatible with -d (default: off).
 -s <num> : Sets the spdlog level (0: Trace, 1: Debug, 2: Info, 3: Warn, 4: Error, 5: Critical, 6: Off).
            If this option is not explicitly set, the level is based on the build type (Debug: 0, Release: 2).
+           To enable benchmarking, this option MUST be set to 6 (off).
+This is done automatically if -s is not set.
 -t       : Automatically runs tests after successful compilation (default: off).
 ```